David Siu: Career

-In 2012, he returned Hong Kong Entertainment to reshoot films.
+In 2012, Siu returned Hong Kong Entertainment to reshoot films.
 A Wall-Less World III – a short film ‘s RTHK television marked his return after many years.
 In 2014, he shot the film " Dot to Dot".
 After that, he participated in "The anniversary" in 2015.
 In the film, he reunited with the co-star Loletta Lee after 23 years from their success in The greed of man.